 With the location and platform set, the team proceeded with their mission.
 Taking just six flights, the team mapped the entire 6 sqkm area within four hours, taking about 4,000 images.
 Our partners GeoSpatial Minds then processed this data using Pix4Dcloud- you can read about the data processing aspect in their article here.
 Traditionally, if you needed to capture this data, you would have to fly a manned airplane or helicopter mission combined with a manual sweep of the city on foot.
 This requires a lot of resources, equipment and would ultimately be incredibly time intensive.

-Using drones, you get faster results while being safer and more accurate.
+Using drones for survey and mapping project, you get faster results while being safer and more accurate.
 Providing access to quick and accurate data can make a huge difference in a city's disaster recovery and mitigation efforts.